For any more queries reach out on the blue bubble on the right bottom.

 Anyone who is between the age range of 18 to 29 years and can afford to go for the duration of the program (6 to 8 weeks) can go.

 It is a voluntary project so educational qualifications are not a priority here, however some projects can have some requirements and specifications on the kind of people they want to select.
 Nevertheless, generally anyone can apply on any Global Volunteer project, all you need is, to be good with your communication in English which is the major requirement.
-If any specific requirement for projects, you can check the prerequisites that can vary from project to project and can consult your Experience Manager for the same.

 No, Global volunteer program has no stipend provided.

-No, we provide only international internships to develop cross cultural understanding and global mindset development.
+No, we only provide international internships to develop cross cultural understanding and global mindset development.

 Yes, after you complete your experience, you will be getting a certificate from AIESEC stating that you worked for a United Nation’s sustainable development goal with us.
 The details of the country and the duration will also be mentioned.